AtliAsmunds/MoLL/README.md

 Modifications have been made to make MoLL more tagset independent.
 This mean that, following the right structure, MoLL should be able to use any custom tagging schema.

-*In depth instructions for the tagging schema setup will be uploaded soon*
+*In depth instructions for tagging schema setup will be uploaded soon*